 Based on the market price of our ADSs, the value of our assets, and the composition of our income and assets, we believe we were a "passive foreign investment company," or PFIC, for United States federal income tax purposes for our taxable year ended December 31, 2015.
 In addition, it is likely that one or more of our subsidiaries were also PFICs for such year.
 A non-United States corporation will be a PFIC for any taxable year if either (1) at least 75% of its gross income for such year is passive income or (2) at least 50% of the value of its assets (based on an average of the quarterly values of the assets) during such year is attributable to assets that produce passive income or are held for the production of passive income.
 We must make a separate determination after the close of each taxable year as to whether we were a PFIC for that year.
-Because the value of our assets for purposes of the PFIC test will generally be determined by reference to the market price of our ADSs or ordinary shares, which may fluctuate significantly.
+Because the value of our assets for purposes of the PFIC test will generally be determined by reference to the market price of our ADSs or ordinary shares, our PFIC status will depend in large part on the market price of the ADSs or ordinary shares, which may fluctuate significantly.
 Unless the market price of our ADSs increases or we reduce the amount of cash and other passive assets we hold sufficiently from current levels, we are likely to remain a PFIC for future taxable years.
 Because we believe we were a PFIC for the taxable year ended December 31, 2015, United States Holders (as defined in "Item 10.
 Additional Information - E. Taxation - United States Federal Income Taxation") of our ADSs or ordinary shares generally will be subject to special and adverse tax rules with respect to any "excess distribution" received from us and any gain from a sale or other disposition of the ADSs or ordinary shares.
 See "Item 10.
 Additional Information - E. Taxation - United States Federal Income Taxation - Passive Foreign Investment Company."